markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 ![Look at an overview of what data you've shared with Microsoft through the 'About my data' page in Diagnostic Data Viewer.](images/ddv-analytics.png)

-## View Microsoft 365 Apps and Microsoft Office diagnostic data
+## View Microsoft 365 Apps or Microsoft Office diagnostic data

 By default, the Diagnostic Data Viewer shows you Windows data.
-You can also view Microsoft 365 Apps and Microsoft Office diagnostic data by enabling the feature in the app settings page.
-To learn more about how to view Microsoft 365 Apps and Office diagnostic data, see [Using the Diagnostic Data Viewer with Office](https://support.microsoft.com/office/cf761ce9-d805-4c60-a339-4e07f3182855).
+You can also view Microsoft 365 Apps or Microsoft Office diagnostic data by enabling the feature in the app settings page.
+To learn more about how to view Microsoft 365 Apps or Microsoft Office diagnostic data, see [Using the Diagnostic Data Viewer with Office](https://support.microsoft.com/office/cf761ce9-d805-4c60-a339-4e07f3182855).

 ## Turn off data viewing

 When you're done reviewing your diagnostic data, you should turn off data viewing.
 This also removes your Windows data history.
-This setting doesn't affect your Office data viewing or history for Microsoft 365 Apps or Microsoft Office.
+This setting doesn't affect your data viewing or history for Microsoft 365 Apps or Microsoft Office.

 To turn off data viewing, do the following steps: